Heroesflorian/SHKR/README.md

 SHKR is a Remaster of the military camapign for Stronghold 1 which can be played as normal invasionmaps or as a replacement for the original campaign from Firefly (recommended).

 # HOW TO INSTALL
-Download the maps (click on the green "Code"-Button and then "Download ZIP).
+First, download the maps here (click on the green "Code"-Button and then "Download ZIP).

-Then choose one of the following:
+The SHKR maps are designed as replacement for the original maps of the Stronghold 1 military campaign, and should thusly be played in the context of the campaign. \

-- To play the campaing as replacement for the original (recommended), put the maps "mission0", "mission1" and so on, in the folder "maps" in **Program Files/Firefly Studios/Stronghold/maps** / or **Program Files/Steam/steamapps/Stronghold HD/maps** if you use the Steam-Edition.
-Exchange the original maps with my versions.
-Don't forget a backup of the originals.
+To do so, simply replace the original map files "**`mission0.map`**" to "**`mission21.map`**" in your Stronghold installation directory (typically **`Program Files/Firefly Studios/Stronghold/maps`**, or **`Program Files/Steam/steamapps/Stronghold HD/maps`** respectively for the Steam version) with the corresponding maps in the "**`Remaster`**" folder. \

-- To play the missions as normal invasions, put the maps "SHKR-Mission-01" and so on, in **Documents/Stronghold/Maps**.
-This is not recommended as the maps are made especially as a replacement for the original.
+(Ideally, create a backup copy of the vanilla maps first.
+In case of need, the SHKR pack also contains one in the **`vanilla_backup`** folder, though.)

 And that is it.
 After that you can start playing right away.